borntofrappe/FreeCodeCamp-URL-Shortener/README.md

 })
 ```

-The C and R operation relates to one facet of the application.
-Indeed, it is necessary to include the field's values on the basis of a request, both in a form element, following a POST request, and as a result of a specific URL.
+The C and R operations relate to one facet of the application.
+Indeed, it is necessary to include the field's values on the basis of a request, both as a result of input received from a form element and as a result of a specific URL.

 Simply put: